 - 20.3 SA’s authorized representative will grant access as deemed necessary for performance of the supply and/or services and may in its discretion deny access to Contractor personnel or permit access subject to appropriate terms and conditions.

 - 20.4 The Contractor acknowledges that it will not enjoy exclusive possession of the Site.

 - 21.1 For the duration of the Contract the Contractor and its personnel are responsible for complying with any applicable legislation, laws and governmental agency requirements affecting their contractual obligations, including, regarding bribery and corruption, by obtaining and giving all necessary notices and paying the requisite fees, deposits and taxes and satisfying SA, on request, of such compliance.

-- 21.2 The Contractor hereby confirms receipt of SA’s Code of Conduct (“Amanah”) or acknowledges that it is aware of how to access the Code of Conduct online.
+- 21.2.
+The Contractor hereby confirms that it is able to access SA’s Code of Conduct (“Amanah”) online at http://www.sohar-aluminium.com/en/content/compliance-and-code-conduct, an external website.
+The Contractor acknowledges that it is responsible to understand and adhere to the relevant sections of Amanah, as applicable.
 The Contractor agrees to perform its contractual obligations under the Contract with similar standards of ethical behaviour.

 - 21.3 The Contractor warrants that in respect of this Contract it will not, directly or indirectly, make a payment, gift or other commitment to, including, its suppliers, its customers, government officials, SA employees or any third party in a manner contrary to applicable laws.
 SA may treat a breach of this Clause as a material breach of the Contract entitling SA to terminate the Contract in terms of Clause 26 of this Contract.